Leading the First Design System at BrainCo

 As I was building the design system, I collaborated with developers and streamlined the design delivery process.
 I proposed a workflow and specified the responsibilities for designers and developers in terms of defining the specifications and tokens, making sure that the process can go smoothly.
 The process has been adopted and has shown success.

-Because the design system is an internal tool, it doesn't involve our PM, and we have to manage our progress on our own.
+Because the design system is an internal tool that doesn't involve our PM, we have to manage our progress on our own.
 Due to limitations on budget, we were not able to use task management tools such as Jira.
 I thus created a master doc to document the design and development progress, with QA feedbacks.

 During the iterations, I also found that the existing token setup can add to unnecessary complexities and optimized the design tokens accordingly.